 My first approach to martial arts dates back to my childhood.
-I was eight when I tasted a bit of Judo, but I did not feel comfortable in such a sport-like activity, competition-based, characterized by a narrow range of techniques mainly focused on projections and falls.
+I was eight when I tasted a bit of Judo.
+However, I did not feel comfortable in such a sport-like activity, competition-based, characterized by a narrow range of techniques mainly focused on projections and falls.
 I quit the classes after a couple of months.
-I was nine when I began to regularly practice Ju Tai Jutsu (an ancient Japanese martial art) at the Yoshin Ryu in Torino, for five years.
+At the age of nine I started practicing Ju Tai Jutsu – an ancient Japanese martial art – at the Yoshin Ryu in Torino.
 There I learned the basics of a spiritual attitude towards a dynamic physical training and the respect for tradition, master and fellows in the practice.
-My master Alessandro Nepote encouraged me to go beyond the techniques and to develop my own personal ‘poetry’.
+Throughout five years of intensive training, my master Alessandro Nepote encouraged me to go beyond the techniques and to develop my own personal ‘poetry’.

 Kung Fu (功夫) means ‘exercise acted with ability’, ‘work executed with mastery’ or in a wider meaning ‘thing well done’.
 This term is also used to define the whole of traditional Chinese martial arts, together with Wu Shu (武術, martial technique).
 These disciplines are extremely wide and complex and in order to be mastered require the commitment of a whole lifetime.
 The curriculum of studies in Kung Fu Chang school includes both internal and external styles.
 The first category (Nei Chia, 內家) comprises all those ‘soft’ and ‘internal’ styles, so named because of the importance given in them to the development of the internal energy.
 The second group (Wai Chia, 外家) is composed of all the ‘hard’ or ‘external’ styles, so named because of the importance given in them to a vigorous practice, where ‘external’ characteristics of speed and power are put in evidence.
 The main Kung Fu’s external style is the classic Shaolin Ch’üan (少林拳) of the northern China and the best known internal styles are the T’ai Chi Ch’üan (太極拳), Pa Kua (八卦) and Hsing-I (形意).